We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Smoothies are a convenient way to boost your fiber, fruit, and vegetable intake.

-If you’re thinking about starting a smoothie habit, you need a good blender that’s powerful enough to consistently transform fresh and frozen produce into a smooth, creamy texture.
+If you’re thinking about getting into a smoothie habit, you need a good blender that’s powerful enough to consistently transform fresh and frozen produce into a smooth, creamy texture.

-Before choosing a model, consider how much you want to spend and which features best suit your needs.
+Before choosing a model, consider how much you want to spend and which features best suits your needs.

 Countless options are available, but products from Vitamix, Blendtec, Breville, Nutribullet, and Ninja rank among the best for smoothies.